SWI's Framework - Averaging Up Stocks That Had Soared

-Also, quick note on the recent dip in share price and how I 'average up' in positions that have run up a lot.
+Also, comments on the recent dip in share price

 Hi, I am Trung.
 I deep-dive into market leaders that passed my sleep-well checklist.
 I follow up on their performance with my Thesis Tracker updates, and when the right price comes, I buy them for the Sleep Well Portfolio, which I am building for my daughters to redeem in 2037.
 I disclose my reasoning for all BUY and SELL (ideally never).
 Access all content here.